EpicureanHeron/initiativeTracker/README.md

 Name
 Level
 Dex Mod
-Other Mods?
+--Other Mods?
-Alive or Dead?
+--Alive or Dead?
 Player Picture
-PC or NPC?
+--PC or NPC?
-Current Status ?? (could be used in combat then )
+--Current Status ?? (could be used in combat then )

 ## Battle Table